wrex/lessons/content/post/2020-02-29-killing-floor.md

 * The last line really emphasizes the backbeat, the "ands" of the rhythm.
 The symbols that look like a greater-than sign indicate an accented note (the "ands" in the last bar).

 * This song is all about rhythm and groove.
 It's not necessary (or even desirable) to play it cleanly, but by God you want to feel the groove!

+* Hubert plays it almost entirely "straight," without swinging the eighth notes.
+That doesn't keep him from putting in the occasional triplets, though.
+Listen!